opticdev/optic/website/blog/documenting-a-go-mux-api-with-optic.md

    router.HandleFunc("/post/create", createNewPost).Methods("POST")
 ```

-Now, let’s add Optic to your workflow.
+Now, let's add Optic to your workflow.

 ## Adding Optic to Your Mux API Workflow

 For Optic to do its job effectively, it needs to integrate into your Mux API.
-So, let’s  go over how you can make that integration.
+So, let's  go over how you can make that integration.

 The first step to adding Optic to your application is to install its Command Line Interface (CLI).
 There are three ways to install the Optic CLI: